-The West Houston Paranormal Society, a dedicated group of otherworldly investigators who hunt and engage the unknown, use the Predator 8750 Watts Max/7000 Watts Rated Portable Generator to power their exploits:
+The West Houston Paranormal Society, a dedicated group of otherworldly investigators who hunt and engage the eerily unknown, use the Predator 8750 Watts Max/7000 Watts Rated Portable Generator to power their exploits:

 “We are West Houston Paranormal Society and this is our official generator.
 Running power where we need it in powerless buildings and houses that we investigate.
 It runs our equipment (cameras, audio, trip sensors, monitors, DVRs, computers, recharging packs, etc) throughout the house, as well as our trailer base command/review center.
 Fist pull operation, no drain or surges and super quiet…. the last thing we need is a loud generator interfering with our EVPs and video evidence, that is why we chose this one because that was high on our list of NEEDED features.”
 Caps included.

 Why the Predator generator?
-Could it be it resonates with beings from across the veil?
+Could it be it resonates with entities from across the veil?
 Or, is it the high-quality performance and low prices?
 Perhaps it’s all of the above… or perhaps it’s something far beyond mere mortal understanding.

 The Predator generator isn’t the only Harbor Freight product of choice among paranormal investigators.
 The Southeastern Paranormal Society, located in Salisbury, NC and Myrtle Beach, SC, and the good folks at IHuntGhosts.com, favor the motion-activated Bunker Hill Security 4-Camera Surveillance DVR when looking into poltergeists and sundry presences.
 A representative at the SPS commented:

 “I bought this package to do surveillance for our paranormal research group.
 The cameras perform great in near pitch black conditions.
 Considering buying another system for our group.”

 Everyone who’s seen those paranormal movies knows why this is an important contribution to the investigative process.
 On the other hand, do you really want to know what’s hovering over you while you’re sleeping?

-On My Para: The Paranormal Social Network, a forum member recently recommended the Cen-Tech Non-Contact Infrared Thermometer for measuring the ambient air around “cold” and “hot” spots.
+Among the most popular Harbor Freight products in spook-seeking circles is the Cen-Tech Non-Contact Infrared Thermometer, which is used in the measuring of ambient air around “cold” and “hot” spots.
 While so-called “professional” ambient air thermometers cost around $130, Harbor Freight’s is under $40.
 BOOOOoooOOOOO-yaah!!